 Laundry services, a larger student lounge, computer lab, campus security and Finn Hall Cafe all reside conveniently on the first floor.

-All students 21 and younger are required to live in Finn Hall for their first two years.
-Exceptions are made for students residing with a parent or legal guardian within a 30-mile radius of campus, students who have successful completed and documented 48 or more credit hours prior to the add/drop deadline of the fall semester (post high school graduation); are married and/or have joint or full physical custody or overnight visitation rights of minor child/(ren); have prior or concurrent military service, or have medical conditions in which the University cannot accommodate.
+All Finlandia University Students who are under the age of 21, regardless of academic classification, are required to live in the Finlandia Hall residence hall.
+Students can apply to be exempt from living on-campus.
+Students can be exempt if they meet one of the following criteria: students residing with a parent/legal guardian within a 30-mile radius of campus, students who have successfully completed and documented 48 or more credit hours post-high school graduation, students who are 21 years of age prior to the end of Fall semester, students who are married and/or have joint or full physical custody or overnight visitation rights of minor child/(ren), students who have prior or concurrent military service, and/or students who have medical conditions for which the University cannot accommodate.

 Meal plans are required if you’re living on campus and are perfect for commuters too!